DeKalb County Police Department: Specialized units

 The following is a partial list of specialized units within the department:

 Traffic Specialist Unit (TSU): Responsible for investigating traffic fatalities and hit-and-runs.

+Crime Scene Investigation: Responsible for forensic work and investigating the scenes of serious crimes such as a murder for example.

 SWAT Team: Responsible for serving high-risk warrants, performing hostage rescues, and defusing other high-risk situations.
 The department maintains a full-time SWAT team which is augmented by part-time members who serve in other positions throughout the department.

 S.T.A.R.
-Team: The S.T.A.R. (strategic traffic accident reduction) Team is responsible for providing specialized enforcement of driving under the influence (DUI), aggressive driving, and speeding laws.
+Team: The S.T.A.R.
+(Strategic Traffic Accident Reduction) Team is responsible for providing specialized enforcement of driving under the influence (DUI), aggressive driving, and speeding laws.

 Aerial Support Unit: The Aerial Support Unit operates two Eurocopter AS-350 B-2 helicopters.
 Both helicopters are equipped with FLIR, Forward Looking Infrared cameras that allow the flight crew to locate individuals in total darkness.
 The helicopters are also equipped with 30 million candlepower spotlights and Lojack systems for locating stolen vehicles.
 The Aerial Support Unit is the only law enforcement unit in the southeast with chemical monitoring capability.